 - Feeling 'stuck' in life, lacking purpose, or finding it difficult to adjust to major life changes

-I provide an integrative approach to therapy, drawing on various different models as I believe that no one model of therapy can fit everyone all of the time.
-The main approach I use is Cognitive Behavioural Therapy (CBT), however, I also utilise ideas from third wave approaches including Mindfulness, Acceptance and Commitment Therapy (ACT), as well as systemic approaches.
-I work closely with clients to understand why they are seeking help and work with them to identify unhelpful patterns that might be contributing to their difficulties, and strategies to cope with them.
+I provide an integrated approach to therapy as I believe that no one model of therapy can fit everyone all of the time.
+The main approach I use is cognitive behavioural therapy (CBT), however, I also utilise ideas from third wave approaches including mindfulness and acceptance and commitment therapy.
+I work closely with people to identify unhelpful patterns that might be contributing to their difficulties, and strategies to cope with them.

 Finding the right therapist for you might seem like a daunting task, which is why I offer a free 15 minute telephone consultation to discuss your situation and your hopes for treatment, so we can decide whether to arrange an assessment appointment.

 If you decide to start therapy we would agree on a therapy plan, including your goals, the number of sessions, and the responsibilities we have towards each other.
-Sessions last for 50 minutes, usually weekly at first.
+Sessions last for 50 minutes, usually weekly.